Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 test pattern as follows:
    1. if the number is an instance of `Number`, then it is cast to `Number` and assigned to the binding variable `number`.
-   2. The binding variable is in scope in the true block of the if statement, and not in the false block of the if statement.
+   2. The binding variable is in scope of the true block of the if statement, and not in the false block of the if statement.

 <br>